 Successfully running a hairy global campaign, remotely

-The concept of Movember’s biggest campaign of the year is simple: Participants around the world grow mustaches during November to raise awareness of men’s health issues, including prostate cancer, testicular cancer, men’s mental health and suicide prevention.
+The concept of Movember’s biggest campaign of the year is simple: participants around the world grow moustaches during November to raise awareness of men’s health issues, including prostate cancer, testicular cancer, men’s mental health and suicide prevention.
 It’s wildly successful, and during the 2019 campaign, close to 400,000 Mo Bros and Mo Sisters around the world took part.

 The IT team makes every minute count in Movember

 November is an especially critical time for the TechMo team.
-A majority of Movember’s revenue is raised during the first four or five days, which means five minutes of down time could cost more than a month’s worth of down time any other time of year.
-“Slack is a vital tool that goes beyond communication and disseminating information.
-It creates space where everyone can exist, play and know exactly what’s going on,” Lang says.
-“The most critical and current information is at hand for whoever needs to use it.”
+A majority of Movember’s revenue is raised during the first four or five days, which means that five minutes of downtime could cost more than a month’s worth of downtime at any other time of year.
+‘Slack is a vital tool that goes beyond communication and disseminating information.
+It creates space where everyone can exist, play and know exactly what’s going on,’ Lang says.
+‘The most critical and current information is at hand for whoever needs to use it.’

-Bringing programs to market faster to combat the pandemic
+Bringing programmes to market faster to combat the pandemic

-In addition to the hairy campaign we all know and love, Movember’s work didn’t slow during the pandemic, with the organization launching innovative men’s health programs including both Movember Family Man and Movember Conversations (MoCo).
+In addition to the hairy campaign we all know and love, Movember’s work didn’t slow during the pandemic, with the organisation launching innovative men’s health programmes including both Movember Family Man and Movember Conversations (MoCo).

 Relying on the core

-#moco_team Slack channel and global channels to launch the program internally helped the team to understand and adopt the tool.
-“We wanted to build internal confidence so that we could swiftly reach more men, right when they needed it most.”
+#moco_team Slack channel and global channels to launch the programme internally helped the team to understand and adopt the tool.
+‘We wanted to build internal confidence so that we could swiftly reach more men, right when they needed it most.’
 Once launched, teams shared local and global coverage of how the new product was embraced by the media and the public in the

 At the heart of Movember is a determined team striving to make a big difference in the lives of millions of men around the world.
-For Carr, Slack drives and supports not just the processes, tools and technology needed to realize this goal, but also a culture that values fun, part of what makes the annual campaign so successful.
-“A brilliant tool and resource, Slack connects us, helps us do important work and inspires us to have fun along the way,” she says.
+For Carr, Slack drives and supports not just the processes, tools and technology needed to realise this goal, but also a culture that values fun, part of what makes the annual campaign so successful.
+‘A brilliant tool and resource, Slack connects us, helps us do important work and inspires us to have fun along the way,’ she says.